Updated: September 2023

 It takes the UV lamp about 60 minutes to purify the air in your home.
 However, you need to leave it on for a longer time to ensure it is effective.
 The longer the microbes are exposed to the light, the faster they die.

 Call Pur360 for a Quote

 At Pur360, we help you with allergen removal and UV sanitization.
 We first test your home for presence of mold, remove it, and eradicate it using various techniques.
-Other services that we offer include carpet removal, drywall removal and repair, attic stain removal, painting, and dehumidifier and fan rental in areas of Illinois, Wisconsin, Florida, and South Carolina.
+Other services that we offer include carpet removal, drywall removal and repair, attic stain removal, painting, and dehumidifier and fan rental in areas of Illinois, Wisconsin, Texas, Georgia and Florida.
 Call Pur360 today and request for a free quote.